vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 Sec.
 35 Parāśarasmṛti :

 .. pp. 459-466 Yāj, mentions Parāśara, but the extant Parasarasmṛti is pro bably a recast of an older smṛti - Garuḍapurāṇa (chap.
-107) gives a summary of 39 verses of Parāśarasmṛti - from Kautilya it appears there was a work of Parāśara on politics in which vyavahāra was also dealt with - extant Parāsara in 12 chapters and 592 verses deals with acara and prayascitta alone - Parāśara, an ancient name - Parāsara mentions 19 smṛti writers - contents of the smrti - Parāśara has peculiar views – authors cited by Parasara – views of Manu frequently cited -- several identical verses in Manu and Parāsara - age of Parāśarasmṛti between 100-500 A. D. - a Brhat Parāśara samhitā in 12 chapters and 3000 verses - contents there of - it is a late work -- Viddha Parāśara quoted by Aparārka - Jyotiḥ-Parāśara quoted by Hemādri, Bhattoji and Smṛti-candrikā.
+107) gives a summary of 39 verses of Parāśarasmṛti - from Kautilya it appears there was a work of Parāśara on politics in which vyavahāra was also dealt with - extant Parāsara in 12 chapters and 592 verses deals with acara and prayascitta alone - Parāśara, an ancient name - Parāsara mentions 19 smṛti writers - contents of the smrti - Parāśara has peculiar views – authors cited by Parasara – views of Manu frequently cited -- several identical verses in Manu and Parāsara - age of Parāśarasmṛti between 100-500 A. D. - a Br̥hat Parāśara samhitā in 12 chapters and 3000 verses - contents there of - it is a late work -- Viddha Parāśara quoted by Aparārka - Jyotiḥ-Parāśara quoted by Hemādri, Bhattoji and Smṛti-candrikā.

 Sec.
 36 The Naradasmrti: